PortSwigger/bseept/README.md

 ## Examples

-The following are example uses cases.
+The following are example use cases.

 ### Creating a site
 ```commandline